-- Publish Event-Oracle Workflow publishes an Oracle9iAS InterConnect common view event.
-At deployment time, a business event corresponding to the common view event is created in the Business Event System. - Subscribe Event-Oracle Workflow subscribes to an Oracle9iAS InterConnect common view event.
-At deployment time, a business event corresponding to the common view event is created in the Business Event System. - Invoke Procedure-Oracle Workflow invokes an Oracle9iAS InterConnect common view procedure.
-At deployment time, two business events corresponding to the common view procedure are created in the Business Event System: one event for sending the request and one for receiving the reply.

-Implement Procedure-Oracle Workflow implements an Oracle9iAS InterConnect common view procedure.
-At deployment time, two business events corresponding to the common view procedure are created in the Business Event System: one event for receiving the request and one for sending the reply.
+- Publish Event-Oracle Workflow publishes an OracleAS InterConnect common view event.
+At deployment time, a business event corresponding to the common view event is created in the Business Event System. - Subscribe Event-Oracle Workflow subscribes to an OracleAS InterConnect common view event.
+At deployment time, a business event corresponding to the common view event is created in the Business Event System. - Invoke Procedure-Oracle Workflow invokes an OracleAS InterConnect common view procedure.
+At deployment time, two business events corresponding to the common view procedure are created in the Business Event System, one event for sending the request and the other for receiving the reply. - Implement Procedure-Oracle Workflow implements an OracleAS InterConnect common view procedure.
+At deployment time, two business events corresponding to the common view procedure are created in the Business Event System, one event for receiving the request and the other for sending the reply.